Facebook

 In this table the Dutch import, export value, trade balance and annual changes are broken down into sections, divisions and groups according to the Standard International Trade Classification (SITC).
 The data are further divided into continents and countries according to the Geonomenclature (GEONOM).

-Changes as of July 3, 2019: The provisional figures of April 2019 have been adjusted.
+Changes as of October 3, 2018: The provisional figures of the month July 2018 have been added.

 Changes as of September 28, 2018: Various corrections were implemented in the statistical year 2016.
 As a result, total import of goods is lower by 4 billion euros, while total export of goods is lower by 2 billion euros.
 The corrections include: - Adjustments in the estimation method; - Adjustments in the imports and exports of aircrafts and ships; - Adjustments in the import values of ladies underwear, cars, other printed matter and disk memories; - Adjustments in the export values of musical instruments, living plants, DVDs and CDs; - Removal of imports and exports of Southern bluefin tuna (03023690).

 When will new figures be published?
-The figures become available approximately six weeks after the month under review.
+The new figures will be published about two months after the month under review.

 License information was derived automatically